m-walker1/camtrap_ungulates/README.md

 # camtrap_import
-Importing metadata tags into R using CamtrapR and Exiftool
+Importing metadata tags into R using the package camtrapR and Exiftool